ElektraInitiative/libelektra/src/tools/rest-backend/README.md

 To configure the rest-backend as service, it is possible to use `systemd` on most systems.

-1) Create a new service file under `/etc/systemd/system`, e.g. `touch /etc/systemd/system/rest-backend.service`.
-2) Put the following content into the file (and make sure the paths of `ExecStart` match your installation of Elektra):
+1) Create a new service file with the following command (and make sure the paths of `ExecStart` match your installation of Elektra):
 ```
+cat > /etc/systemd/system/rest-backend.service << EOF
 [Unit]
 Description=Start the REST-backend for sharing of configuration snippets
 Requires=network.target